 In general, they found that countries that were more geographically near each other and had similar cultures often shared very similar nighttime habits, regardless of global trends.
 These trends also often translate for children.
 For instance, according to a study in Sleep Medicine, children in Hong Kong go to bed, on average, 3 hours later than children in New Zealand.

 Socioeconomic necessities, the prevalence of marriage, and cultural norms typically dictate who shares the bed worldwide.

 With the advent of smartphones and cheaper and more accessible television, not to mention streaming services like Netflix, many people choose to unwind using technology before they go to bed.
 But is this having an adverse effect?
-A comprehensive study done in 2013 by the National Sleep Foundation showed that at least two-thirds of people in the U.S., U.K., Germany, Mexico, Japan, and Canada regularly use technology in some form right before bed, often lessening the amount of time they spend sleeping.
+A comprehensive study done in 2013 showed that at least two-thirds of people in the U.S., U.K., Germany, Mexico, Japan, and Canada regularly use technology in some form right before bed, often lessening the amount of time they spend sleeping.

 Is there a direct correlation between a lack of rest and technology?
 A World Health Organization (WHO) study of 8 rural areas of countries with lower resources and limited access to “24-hour culture,” smartphones, and televisions showed the same uptick in nighttime disruptions and sleep problems as countries with much higher access to technological advances.

 One of the most interesting findings in the ENTRAIN study was that the amount people slept per night across the world had very little to do when they decided to wake up in the morning.
 Instead, resting times correlated more closely with when people decided to go to bed.
 Regardless of nationality, the later a person stayed up at night, the more likely they were to get fewer ZZZs.